 When the buyer’s agent does something that feels “off,” run it through this quick filter:

-• Is it supported by documentation (inspection note, estimate, lender requirement)?
+- Is it supported by documentation, such as an inspection note, estimate, or lender requirement?

-This keeps you from reacting emotionally and helps your listing agent negotiate from strength.
+This keeps you from reacting emotionally.
+In addition, it helps your listing agent negotiate from strength.

 What “good” looks like in a smooth closing